 Most SAML-based identity federations today support only the web SSO profiles, which limits the application to web-based applications.
-Some research communities however also have use-cases for non-web applications like SSH access.
+Some research communities however also have use-cases for non-web applications like SSH access or applications running on mobile phones.
 SAML includes profiles such as the SAML Enhanced Client or Proxy Profile (SAML ECP), which could serve as a solution in eduGAIN.
 Unfortunately, many Identity Providers have yet to deploy this profile, so it is not practicable for use by the research infrastructure.
-There are workarounds for accessing non-web resources that involve an initial web authentication, but these are frequently user-unfriendly and troublesome to maintain.
+There are several workarounds for accessing non-web resources that involve an initial web authentication, but these are frequently user-unfriendly and troublesome to maintain.